itsnami/itsnami/README.md

-- 👋 Hi, I’m tony
+- 👋 Hi, I’m Tony
 - I’m interested in ...coding and computers
-- I’m currently learning Cybersecurity
+- currently learning Cybersecurity
-- I’m looking to collaborate on ...anything related
+- looking to collaborate on ...anything related